-- 7.1 All members of the Schools' community are referred to the provisions of the Schools' Taking, Storing and Using Images of Children Policy. - 7.2 Use by pupils of the camera function on a phone or other image recording device without permission from a member of staff is a disciplinary offence which attracts sanctions outlined in the School's behaviour policy, up to and including exclusion from school.
+- 7.1 All members of the Schools' community are referred to the provisions of the Schools' Taking, Storing and Using Images of Children Policy.
+Members of staff must also follow the provisions of the Staff Code of Conduct, in particular paragraph 24 Photography and Videos. - 7.2 Use by pupils of the camera and/or microphone function on a Chromebook (including the use of Screencastify), phone or other image/video/audio recording device without permission from a member of staff is a disciplinary offence which attracts sanctions outlined in the School's behaviour policy, up to and including exclusion from school.
+This includes anywhere in the Schools, not just the classroom.
+Recording audio, video or photographs using a Chromebook at home should only be done for the purposes of schoolwork under instruction by a teacher, and with your parent or guardian's permission.
 This will be treated as such a serious offence because of the possibility of bullying as a result of such images being manipulated, for example by the possible placement of the images on the Internet, or by images being sent to other people's phones.
 Such actions constitute a serious breach of an individual's human rights.
 Photographing and recording any member of the School's staff (teaching or support) without their expressed consent is an extremely serious offence and will incur a serious sanction.
 Even authorised images of staff may not be uploaded or copied to other devices or sites and must be destroyed/deleted as soon as possible after the authorised use.